Email Greetings: 10 Ways to Start Your Message Professionally

 If you’re in a pinch, you could always send a more generic email greeting.
 Try something like:

-Pro tip: If finding a specific person’s email address is holding you back, try one of these simple tools and tricks to help you find email addresses.
+Pro tip: If finding a specific person’s email address is holding you back, try one of these simple tools and tricks—how to find email addresses.

-10. When You’re In The Back-And-Forth Of An Email Chain
+5. When You’re in the Back-And-Forth of an Email Chain

 If you’re deep into an email chain, there’s no need to continuously address or close out your email.